fastcheetah/Ecommercepage/ReadMe.md

 PHP
 1. Email Verification After Registration
 2. Password Reset via Email
+3. Logged-in users can save items to a wishlist.
+4. User Dashboard (Users can see past orders or few items added to their wishlist )
+5. Admin Dashboard (Admin can see all orders, all users, all items)
-Ill add more features as I work on this project after my exams
+6. Logged in users should be able to see new products or recommendations Ill add more features as I work on this project after my exams